SverdoSverdo/VGS_karakterulempe/README.md

 ### `07_year2_analyses.R`
 Selects the VG2 item set and fits the grade models, the choice model, and finally the joint model that combines them.
+Starting values that speeds up estimation of the joint mode can be used as instructed in the script.

 ### `08_year3_analyses.R`
 The same for VG3.
 The joint model is larger here, so it is given starting values from the choice model to help it converge.
+Starting values that speeds up estimation of the joint model can be used as instructed in the script.

 ### `09_expectedgrades.R`
 Computes the counterfactual grades: for each pupil, the expected grade in every subject they did not take, given their observed grades and choices.
 Also Calculates the observed grades.
 These latter calculations are used in 010_model_comparison.R.
-The calculations are performed in parallel, and you might want to adjust the number of cores used.
+The calculations are performed in parallel, and you might want to adjust the number of cores used in the two separate functions that calculates grades.

 ### `010_model_comparisons.R`
 Checks whether the joint model reproduces the observed subject means better